 "Remove close-up of Rambo just before his flying kick to big Russian's head, which contains impact soundtrack of kick."

 Following these changes, Rambo III was passed 18 for a British cinema release on July 29th 1988.
 A total of 98 feet of film has been removed, amounting to one minute and five seconds of footage.
 The BBFC annual report of 1988 later referenced the

-knife', which was already being sold by many weapons shops in Britain to teenagers whose lifestyles owed little to military discipline.
+particularly the 'Rambo knife', which was already being sold by many weapons shops in Britain to teenagers whose lifestyles owed little to military discipline.
 Shorn of all these details, the film began to seem acceptable even for a '15' category.
-In the end, the Board
+In the

 Further BBFC cuts for an 18 rated VHS release

 Rambo III was later submitted for a VHS classification in what appears

 to be its original uncut version and the BBFC were keen to uphold the film's 18 classification on video.
 However, the version of the film that was passed for home viewing would be cut even more heavily than the cinema version, no doubt due to the fact